 - Special creative activity days

-- Curriculum evenings
+- Curriculum workshops

 Many of the things you do naturally as parents will help your children develop socially and academically.
 Some of these may include:

 - Theatre trips

 Children can be encouraged in their writing to send thank you notes, keep a diary/journal or have their own personal scrap book for a personal interest.